imixs/imixs-workflow/src/site/markdown/webtools/controller.md

  * sortReverse - optional defining ascending or descending (true=default) sorting.
  * loadStubs - if true (default) only the Lucene Document Stubs will be loaded (see Lucene Search)

-Read more about the search functionality of Imixs-Worklfow in the [section LuceneService](../engine/luceneservice.html).
+Read more about the search functionality of Imixs-Workflow in the [section LuceneService](../engine/luceneservice.html).

 To implement custom filters and converters the _ViewController_ can be easily extended.
 At least you just need to overwrite the method _init()_ in your sub-class.
 See the following example defining a query and a sorting: